Kmart: 2001: Final year before filling for bankruptcy

-In 2001, Kmart opened several new Super Kmart stores as part of Kmart's plan to expand their Super Kmart Center store portfolio and make groceries available at stores.
-However, Kmart having filed for bankruptcy in January 2002, the company was unable to open any new Super Kmart Center stores, and construction was halted on others, no matter how close the stores were to completion.
+However, Kmart having filed for bankruptcy in January 2002, the company was unable to open any new Super Kmart Center stores, and construction was halted on others (such as in Mesa, Arizona, Margate, Florida, Town and Country, Missouri, and Albuquerque, New Mexico), no matter how close the stores were to completion.
 Kmart also signed a $4.5 billion arrangement that year with Fleming, making them the sole food and consumables distributor for the company's stores.